-If you have been around an Ozone Systems for any length of time, you have experienced the elusive ozone leak.
+If you have been around an ozone system for any length of time, you have experienced the elusive ozone leak.
 Ozone leaks can be frustrating.
 Ozone leaks can make for a bad day.
 Ozone leaks can even bring an end to what would otherwise be a successful ozone project.
 This document is intended to provide some tips and advice on how to find those elusive ozone leaks.

 Ozone piping and delivery systems used in continuous duty will eventually leak.
 It is a fact of life that cannot be ignored.
 The question is when, not if, the piping and fittings carrying ozone gas will leak.
-Understanding that leaks will happen is an important step to operating an Ozone System for any long term application.
+Understanding that leaks will happen is an important step to operating an ozone system for any long term application.

 Ozone is regulated by OSHA as a gas that is potentially dangerous to human life.
-The specifics of these regulations are covered in other articles, however here the are basics:
+The specifics of these regulations are covered in other articles, however here are the basics:

 For more information on OSHA regulations of ozone see this web page: http://www.osha.gov/dts/chemicalsampling/data/CH_259300.html

 Why are Ozone Leaks so Hard to Find?

 Ozone has a short half life.
 This means ozone will naturally break down into oxygen very quickly.
 In a normal room, at standard operating conditions, the half life of ozone averages 20-30 minutes.
 This may make it hard to find ozone leaks, especially if the leak is intermittent.

 Ozone has a low vapor pressure, and therefore does not fill the room uniformly.
 If you could see ozone in a room it would look similar to smoke from a cigarette wafting carelessly through the room on its own terms.
 This may make unusually high ozone levels detectable in areas far from where the ozone is actually escaping.